 5. Don’t Forget Healthy Side Dishes

 When you create your favorite healthy burger, pair it with something healthy and tasty!
-These are some of Jeff’s favorite side dishes that serve as healthy complements to revised burgers at your next outdoor barbeque:
+These are some of our favorite side dishes that serve as healthy complements to revised burgers at your next outdoor barbeque:

 - Fresh fruit salad

 - Baked potato or sweet potato fries (fresh potatoes, sliced into fry-size portions, baked)

 About Sports Medicine